CS410-510Rust-Password-Manager-CLI/CS510-password-manager-/README.md

 - `init.rs`
 - `list.rs`
 - `modify.rs`

+Operations directory contains the logic required for each specific operation.

 #### Generic `/generic/`
 - `common.rs`
 - `encryption.rs`
 - `errors.rs`

+Generics directory contains functionality that is used across the app.

 #### Models `/models/`
 -`data_model.rs`

+Models directory contains the data model that is serialized and deserialized through JSON.

 #### Mocks `/mocks/`
 -`test_mocks.rs`

+Mocks directory contains a function that is used to override an external function during unit testing.
+`test_mocks.rs` contains a function that is only called during unit tests which raises a compiler warning during `build`.
+So, we decided to suppress the warning with the macro `#![allow(dead_code)]`

 ### Home directory for application
+The base directory for this application is: `HOME/.passmanager`.

+All secrets stores are located at: `HOME/.passmanager/.stores/<STORE_NAME>.json`

+All secret keys are located at: `HOME/.passmanager/.keys/<KEY_NAME>.pem`

 ### How secrets are encrypted
+Secrets and secret stores are encrypted in two different ways.
+First, we encrypt the store name and the entry name.
+Second, we also encrypt the username and password for each entry using a RSA private key generated specifically for that secret entry.

 #### Hashed Values
+Secret store names and RSA private keys are stored under hashed value.

 #### RSA Encrypted Values
+Usernames and passwords are encrypted by a RSA public key generated from it's RSA private key.
+The key is stored under the hashed entry name so that the private key can be retrieved to decrypt the username and password.

 ### Error handling
+Application errors can handled under `/generics/errors`.
+External library errors are caught and re-raised as an internal error up to the top level caller.

 ## Testing
 We preformed integration testing by hand.
 We did not have a library crate and could not figure out a way